schlae/Thinkpad700CDock/README.md

 The hard drive is of the DBA (direct bus attach) ESDI type, and shows up as slot 1.
 (Slot 2 is on the docking connector.)

 The ADDRESS\_SEL# output goes low when the address range assigned to the hard drive shows up on the address bus: 0x351x).
+It does not go low during card setup mode (CD\_SETUP# pulled low), which seems to only use the 4 address bits to decode the POS registers.